instance001/Let-s-Free-Chat-GPT/README.md

 This work is not owned.
 It is not for sale.
-It is **released to the public domain**, freely usable by anyone, anywhere — no attribution required.
+It is **released under
+GNU Affero General Public License v3.0

 Because the future of ethical, emotionally grounded AI should not be gated.